 Netvisor's holiday calculation allows holiday days to be paid in three different ways:

-- Based on approved time entries of the annual holiday type recorded in Netvisor's working hours, which automatically rise for payment
+- Use approved time entries of the annual holiday type recorded in Netvisor's working hours, which automatically rise for payment.

-- If working hours recording is not used, in the payroll process during the "Check selected payroll bases" phase before creating the payslip, values can be manually added to the "Taken holidays", "Payable holidays", and "Payable holiday bonus days" fields
+- If working hours recording is not used, manually add values in the payroll process during the "Check selected payroll bases" phase before creating the payslip to the "Taken holidays", "Payable holidays", and "Payable holiday bonus days" fields.

 Taken holidays

-- Taken holidays (by default) bring in the approved holiday days of the pay period
+- Note that taken holidays by default bring in the approved holiday days of the pay period.

-- If the information is already in the working hours entries, it cannot be edited directly in the column, but the holiday days must be corrected in the working hours entries to ensure consistency between the payslip and the working hours view.
+- If the information is already in the working hours entries, it cannot be edited directly in the column, but correct the holiday days in the working hours entries to ensure consistency between the payslip and the working hours view.

-- If there is nothing to fetch from the working hours entries, the taken days can be manually entered into the field
+- If there is nothing to fetch from the working hours entries, manually enter the taken days into the field.

 Payable holidays